 There are a few ways that a credit card processor could charge your business for processing credit cards, but the most common by far is the tiered pricing plan.
 In this plan, your transactions rate is broken into three separate prices:

-The qualified rate is the lowest of the three, and it will most likely be the one that is quoted to you when you’re calling credit card processing providers.
+is the lowest of the three, and it will most likely be the one that is quoted to you when you’re calling credit card processing providers.
 This is because it is also the most common type of transaction you will likely process at your shop.

 A qualified transaction has to meet the processor’s criteria – and that’s important for you to understand to ensure your rates are the lowest possible rates.